erroronline1/caro/readme.md

 During development following outcomes could be noted:
 * 100k distributed records perform well, landing page loads in about 3s.
 * 100k calendar events perform well, landing page still loads in about 3s.
-* 1k approved orders process in about 1s on the server side and 3s on the client side on 155k entries within the products database.
+* 1k approved orders process in about 2.7s on the server side and 3s on the client side (in full data tile view on desktop) on 282k entries within the products database.
 5k have no significant rise on the server side, but still need 3s on the client side per 1k summing up to approximately 15 seconds.
-* The products database and depending functions (orders, product search) show a processing time of about 0.5 seconds per 100k entries.
+* The products database and depending functions (product search) show a processing time of about 0.5 seconds per 100k entries.
 On 1m entries this can lead up to a 5 second delay.
 Also see [performance on importing pricelists](#server-setup).

 Not all functions can be unittested, as this application is mostly a skeleton for your dynamic data.
 Many functions have to be tested by using the regular ways using the application.
 [Template files](#application-setup) can help to an extend.
 As the stresstest extends the [installation](#installation-procedure) script this can be used for database injections based on the template files as well.
 It is also possible to delete entries similar to the values of the template files, regardless of approvals.
 It is not advised to use this in production. **Deleting documents, risks and components from the database in production violates regulatory requirements and leads to unexpected irrevisible long-term results within records.
 The script must be removed from the production server once being tested, before going public.**